-The number or ratio of TSOs which fall 'below the radar' of the above definitions of formally registered TSOs has been debated extensively and remains contested.
+It is not possible to state with any certainty how many organisations and groups sit 'below the radar' in England and Wales.
 Many local infrastructure organisations (such as Councils for Voluntary Service), for example, hold listings of local members or associates which enumerate many more groups than can be identified on registers.

-Academic study on the characteristics, purpose and social value produced by such societies, organisations or groups has been undertaken,17 but firm empirical evidence to affirm how many informal organisations there are remains patchy.
+Academic study on the characteristics, purpose and social value produced by such societies, organisations or groups has been undertaken,17 but firm empirical evidence to affirm how many informal organisations exist remains patchy.

-The Third Sector Trends Study commissioned the most detailed study to date to estimate the proportion of TSOs which operated below the radar in 46 local authorities in Cumbria, Yorkshire and the Humber and North East England.
+The Third Sector Trends Study commissioned the most detailed study to date to estimate the proportion of VCSE organisations which operated below the radar in 46 local authorities in Cumbria, Yorkshire and Humber and North East England.
 From this work it was determined that there was an average of 3.66 below the radar groups per 1,000 population.18 This roughly equates to 1.29 below the radar groups for every registered organisation.19